The Mental Health Student Services Act

-The Commission received 38 grant applications from 40 counties, which includes two multi-county collaboratives.
+The Commission received 38 grant applications from 40 counties, including two multi-county collaboratives.
 Twenty were to support existing partnerships (Category 1), and 18 were to support new and emerging partnerships (Category 2).
-Eighteen grants were awarded – 10 for Category 1 and 8 for Category 2.
+This first round of funding provided $75 million for the 18 grants awarded, including 10 for Category 1 and eight for Category 2.

 Category 1: Fresno, Humboldt, Kern, Mendocino, Orange, Placer, San Luis Obispo, Solano, Tulare, Ventura

 Category 2: Calaveras, Madera, San Mateo, Santa Barbara, Santa Clara, Tehama, Trinity-Modoc, Yolo